sim4life/CarND-Behavioral-Cloning-P3/writeup.md

 * `model.py` containing the script to create and train the model
 * `drive.py` for driving the car in autonomous mode
 * `model.h5` containing a trained convolution neural network
+* `video.mp4` containing the video of driving the car in autonomous mode
 * `writeup.md` summarizing the results

 ####2.
 Submission includes functional code